 Artistic Society House was established in 1898 on Golovin Prospekt to host various theatrical performances.
 It was renamed Rustaveli Theater in 1921 to honor the medieval Georgian poet Shota Rustaveli.

 Tiflis Nobility Bank in the early 1930s vs National Parliamentary Library in 2019

 In 1890, the Caucasian branch of the Nobility Bank opened in Tbilisi.
 The Bank used to give loans to landowners at the expense of the state treasury.
 The annual rate of the loan was 6%.
-It was the very first bank created in the Russian Empire that also widespread in the countries under the Imperial rule.
+It was the first bank created in the Russian Empire that was also widespread in the countries under the Imperial rule.
 Since 1929, it houses the national library.

 Tbilisi Opera House vs Tbilisi Opera and Ballet Theater

 Tbilisi’s very first Opera House was built in 1851 in the territory of today’s Freedom Square.
 Rumor has it, it was one of the most beautiful buildings in the Russian Empire constructed by the Italian architect Giovanni Scudieri.
 Unfortunately, that building was destroyed in a fire in 1874.
 The new, and the current one, was constructed in 1896 by architect Viktor Schröter in the Oriental style.

 Hero Square in 2019 vs in the 1940s